awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use-multirecord-scan.md

 # Scan a table<a name="ddb-en-client-use-multirecord-scan"></a>

 The SDK's [https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/DynamoDbAsyncTable.html#scan(java.util.function.Consumer)](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/DynamoDbAsyncTable.html#scan(java.util.function.Consumer)) method corresponds to the [DynamoDB operation](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html) of the same name\.
-The DynamoDB Enhanced Client API offers the same options but it makes it easier to use by using a familiar object model and handling the pagination for you\.
+The DynamoDB Enhanced Client API offers the same options but it uses a familiar object model and handles the pagination for you\.

-We'll first explore the `PageIterable` interface by looking at the `scan` method of the synchronous mapping class, [DynamoDbTable](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/DynamoDbTable.html)\.
+First, explore the `PageIterable` interface by looking at the `scan` method of the synchronous mapping class, [DynamoDbTable](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/DynamoDbTable.html)\.

 ## Use the synchronous API<a name="ddb-en-client-use-multirecord-scan-sync"></a>